 Chimes at Midnight and F is for Fake

-There were many other high points in Orson Welles’ career such as the well-received 1966 Chimes at Midnight (1966) which is based on William Shakespeare’s character Falstaff and other supporting roles.
-Welles was memorable as Edward Rochester in Jane Eyre (1943), as Father Maple in Moby Dick (1956) and as Cardinal Wolsey in A Man for all Seasons (1966).
+There were other high points in Orson Welles’ career such as the French-Italian-German drama The Trial in 1962 and his 1965 period comedy drama Chimes at Midnight featuring William Shakespeare’s recurring comical character Falstaff.
+Welles is memorable as Edward Rochester in Jane Eyre (1943), as Father Maple in Moby Dick (1956) and as Cardinal Wolsey in A Man for all Seasons (1966).

 Welles had plenty of low points though.
 His 1948 adaptation of Macbeth was criticized for the unintelligible accents and poor sets and because his later works were self-promoted, many productions were not completed.
 Welles’ 1973 docu-drama F is for Fake, which he co-wrote, directed and starred in, was branded as self-indulgent and confusing by critics on release.

 Orson Welles died on October 9, 1985.
 He was married three times, including to Rita Hayworth, had three children and had two long term partners, including Dolores Del Rio.

 The film career of Orson Welles has, in large, been an unfulfilled promise.
 Many argue that Welles peaked too soon with Citizen Kane and that he was megalomaniacal with his ambitions.
 Nevertheless, Orson Welles contributed significantly to the advancement of the American film as an art form and was creatively involved in some of the greatest films of all time.

 Paul J. Bradley

 Classic Movie Recall Podcast: Citizen Kane (1941)